Shopify vs WordPress — Which Platform is Better?

 (This is a particularly important thing to bear in mind if you’re building a site for somebody else.
 When you hand a Shopify site over to a client, so long as you’ve set things up right, you shouldn’t have to worry about providing ongoing support to them – that’s Shopify’s job).

-It’s a different story with WordPress: if you’re building your website yourself with the platform and run into difficulties, it’s not obvious where to turn to.
+As for getting support with WordPress, if you’re building your website yourself with the platform and run into difficulties, it’s not obvious where to turn to at all.

 In my view, to get adequate WordPress support, you ideally need to work with a WordPress designer or an agency specialising in WordPress development/maintenance and take out a support contract with them.